ergoplatform/ergodocs/docs/mining/revenue.md

-# Revenue Streams in Ergo Mining
+# Sustaining Ergo Mining: Revenue Streams Beyond Emissions

-Ergo's ecosystem offers miners various revenue streams, contributing to the network's growth and sustainability.
-This guide explores these revenue streams in detail:
+As Ergo's [emission schedule](emission.md) is set to conclude around the year 2045, questions naturally arise about the mechanisms that will incentivize miners to continue securing the network.
+Fortunately, Ergo's architecture includes support for a variety of revenue streams designed to promote both network growth and long-term sustainability.

 ## Transaction Fees

 While currently modest in size, [transaction fees](fees.md) represent a crucial revenue source for miners.
 The potential for front-running transactions offers additional financial incentives.
+This cost can be adjusted by miners through [on-chain voting](governance.md)

 ## Storage Rent / 'demurrage'